 What’s the intention for the project?

 The intention is to optimize the bikes towards the best possible bike for anti-poaching purposes.
 Together with the SAWC, there is an ongoing feedback loop.
-We’re listening and improving while the bike is out in the field.
+We're listening and improving while the bike is out in the field.
 The first delivered bikes are already much appreciated as a tool in the field.
-The intention over time is to set a new standard for wildlife conservation, a bike that ticks all boxes, 100% optimized and developed by the ones who make the difference, where the illegal wildlife actions are committed.
-We’re excited about the progress so far, and very much looking forward to the next steps, continue the optimization, learn and become better.
+The intention, over time, is to set a new standard for wildlife conservation—a bike that ticks all boxes, 100% optimized, and developed by those who make the difference where the illegal wildlife actions are committed.
+We're excited about the progress so far and are very much looking forward to the next steps: continuing the optimization, learning, and becoming better.

 Why Kalk AP over other vehicles for wildlife protection?

-This initiative is based on where CAKE and selected partners that together gathering competencies and expertise to together start to improve a new solution for wildlife protection.
+This initiative is based on a collaboration between CAKE and selected partners, collectively gathering competencies and expertise to create a new solution for wildlife protection.
 Here are some examples:

-Moving without drawing attention.
-The lack of sound.
-Noise is a major drawback, the roaring combustion engines, alerting poachers miles away.
-Moving without catching attention is an important step towards improved conservation.
+- Silent operations.
+Moving without drawing attention is crucial.
+Noise is a major drawback; the roaring combustion engines alert poachers from miles away.
+Being silent is an important step towards improved conservation.

-No filters, liquids, spark plugs, and few moving parts make Kalk AP easy to handle and limited service is needed.
+- Less maintenance.
+The absence of filters, liquids, spark plugs, and few moving parts make the Kalk AP easy to handle with limited servicing needed.

 How long does it take to charge the bike in the field?